spectrocloud/librarium/docs/docs-content/clusters/cluster-groups/create-cluster-group.md

 ---
 sidebar_label: "Create and Manage Cluster Groups"
-title: "Create and Manage Palette Cluster Group"
+title: "Create and Manage Cluster Groups"
 description: "Learn how to create and manage Palette Cluster Groups"
 hide_table_of_contents: false
 sidebar_position: 0
+tags: ["clusters", "cluster groups"]
 ---

-# Create a Cluster Group

 Use the instructions below to create a cluster group.